zhongjie-cai/gomocker/README.md

 A mocker library for Go based on gomonkey features, allowing developers to mock either functions or struct methods according to unit test needs.

+Important Note: must set the build flag `-gcflags=all=-l` so as to make this library properly functional.

 ### Scenario 1 - Mock a private function

 With the following function `foo` in code: